Andrzej-Swietek/Andrzej-Swietek/README.md

 <!--
 ### Have a look what I'm up to ➡️ [swietek.pl][website]
 -->
-I'm 4 th grade High School student in Poland.
-I'm realy into robotics therefore currently I'm learning ROS, C++ and Python.
-Additionally Mashine Learning is something I've been working on recently.
+I'm a Polish 🇵🇱 AGH student with a major in Applied Computer Science.

+I'm really into interesting algorithms and problem-solving itself.
+Additionally, I'm an enthusiast of technologies like:
+ - Python
+ - Java
+ - GoLang

+ Except for that, I find AI and Machine Learning algorithms particularly interesting.

 <!--
 **AndrzejSwietek2001/AndrzejSwietek2001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.